|

 spatial filtering, 3D Fourier self-deconvolution (FSD), edge-preserving denoising, etc..

-Spectral and spatial preprocessing, multivariate image analysis, and image re-assembling can be performed by choosing one of the
+Spectral and spatial preprocessing, multivariate image analysis, and image reassembly can be performed by selecting one of the existing

-existing data blocks (also called 'source blocks'').
-The results of data manipulation are stored into so-called 'target
+data blocks (also called 'source blocks').
+The results of the data manipulation are stored in 'target data blocks'.
+Note

-data blocks'.
-Please note that some operations may overwrite existing target data blocks without warning!
-Target data blocks
+that some operations may overwrite existing target data blocks without warning!
+Target data blocks may vary for different functions

 I. Preprocessing (except functions 'cut', 'crop', 'interpolate', 'binning', 'derivatives',